White House: Protection

 The White House Complex is protected by the United States Secret Service and the United States Park Police.

 During the 2005 presidential inauguration, NASAMS (Norwegian Advanced Surface-to-Air Missile System) units were used to patrol the airspace over Washington, D.C.
 The same units have since been used to protect the president and all airspace around the White House, which is strictly prohibited to aircraft.

+Births, deaths and weddings at the White House

+Births

+Eighteen children have been born at the White House, including Grover Cleveland's daughter Esther.

+Other children born at the White House: